hyprland-community/pyprland/site/scratchpads_nonstandard.md

 # Troubleshooting scratchpads

-Options that should only be used for applications that are not behaving in a "standard" way.
+Options that should only be used for applications that are not behaving in a "standard" way, such as `emacsclient` or progressive web apps.

 ## `match_by` (optional)